INL/BlackLab/doc/technical/design/plan-relations.md

              Y <-o- X
     Small   man   bites   large   dog.

-> **NOTE:** linguists call X the _head_ of the relation and Y the _dependent_; we will stick with the more general _source_ for X and _target_ for Y in BlackLab.
-The latter terms reflect that this primitive has many potential usages and are easier to understand for users of different backgrounds

-The most common case is that a word can be the source for multiple relations and the target for only one, but ideally our implementation doesn't care about this and can handle any set of relations.
+For dependency relations, the most common case is that a word can point to multiple other words, but can only be pointed to by one other word.
+We don't want to limit the relations primitive to just dependency relations though, so our implementation will be able to handle any set of relations.

+### Terminology

+For dependency relations, linguists call the start of the arrow X the _head_ of the relation and the end of the arrow Y the _dependent_.

+However, because we don't want to limit the relations primitive to only dependency relations, and because the term _head_ can be confusing (there's also the "head of an arrow", but that's the other end), we will use _source_ for X and _target_ for Y in BlackLab.

+Of course, in addition to the CQL extension functions described below, we could also include functions specifically suited for working with dependency relations, which would use the common terminology of _head_ and _dependent_.

+### Relations beteween groups of words

 Obviously it would also be very useful to be able to index relations between groups of words.
-In the example, the object of the sentence is not just "man" but actually "Small man".
-We will look for an implementation that will allow us to store relations between groups of words as well, although full support for this might not be in the initial version.
+For example, in the example above, the object of the sentence is not just "man" but actually "Small man".

+Our implementation should allow us to store relations between groups of words as well, although full support for this might not be in the initial version.

 ## How to index relations

+Indexing relations will mean changes to the index format.
+We will implement these changes in the integrated index format only; the classic external index format will not support them.
+We will simply change the integrated index format, so older integrated indexes will no longer be readable.
+This is okay as long as the integrated index format is still experimental.

+### Unification with spans

-One way to index these kinds of relations (suggested by @JessedeDoes) is similar to how we index spans such as `<s/>`.
+A good way to index relations is similar to how we index spans such as `<s/>`.
 Spans are indexed at the starting token, with the end position stored in the payload.

-We could index these in the same annotation as spans are already indexed in.
+We could index these in the same annotation spans are already indexed in (historically called `starttag`, but we will rename it to `_relation`).
 We'd have to be careful to make sure both can easily be distinguished from one another.

-Better yet, we should generalize notion of a span we have right now to be a relation as well:
+Better yet, we should generalize the notion of a span we have right now to be indexed as a relation as well, i.e.:

       X ---starts_sentence_ending_at--> Y
     Small     man    bites    large    dog.

+> **NOTE:** Unification also means changes to how we store the payload and how we index tag attributes (combining them all into one term string? probably provide a way to exclude unique id attributes then?).
+See below.

+### Where to index relations

-We could index relations at the source position X (with the term we index representing the type of relation, i.e. `has_object`) and store the position of the target Y in the payload.
+We could index relations at the source or target position X (with the term we index representing the type of relation, i.e. `has_object`) and store the position of the opposite position (target/source) Y in the payload.
+Which token we should choose to store a relation depends on which direction is more commonly queried, as having to decode the payload to find the "other end" of the relation takes slightly longer.
+We may even choose to index at both positions, meaning we would also need to store the direction of the relation.
+Though we should first test if any of this actually makes a difference in practice.

-For performance reasons (see below), it might be useful to also do the opposite, store the same relation at the target position Y with the source position X in the payload.
-If we do index both of these, we also need to indicate the direction of the relation in the payload, so we know which is source and which is target (so we'd store a boolean meaning "I am the source token" or "I am the target token").
+### Groups of words

 To support relations between groups of words, we could of course add two length values to the payload as well.
 The first one would indicate the length of group X (the token the relation is indexed at) and the second one the length of group Y (the token indicated in the payload).

+### Optimizations

-> **NOTE:** consider using VInts and relative positions to store information in the payload, as this could save significant amounts of disk space and potentially be faster (because of more efficient disk caching).
-Also consider only storing a value if it's different from the common case and leaving it out otherwise (e.g. if we're not dealing with word groups, don't store two 1s for the length).
+We should consider using relative positions and variable-length integers to store information in the payload, as this could save significant amounts of disk space and potentially be faster (because more dense storage makes better use of the disk cache).

-> We should take the opportunity to:
-> - unify spans (`<s/>`, `<named-entity/>`, etc.) with relations as described above, including changes to how we store the payload and how we index any attributes (combining them all into one term string? probably provide a way to exclude unique id attributes then?).
-> - rename the `starttag` annotation to `_relations` (`_` to avoid collisions).
-> This should probably be a clean break for the integrated index while it's still  experimental, so we don't have to support different variations.
-The older, external index format would be unaffected.
-> - consider including a document-unique relation id in the payload, so we can use that later to look up details about a relation.
-This could be useful e.g. if we want to keep track of hierarchical relationships between spans separately, so we can more easily find ancestors or descendants of a span.
+We should also consider only storing certain values if they differ from the common case (e.g. if we're not dealing with word groups, don't store two 1s for the length).

 ### Document format and test data